 - 1. To perform world-class research in fundamental physics; - 2.
-To provide a unique range of particle accelerator facilities that enable research at the forefront of human knowledge, in an environmentally responsible and sustainable way; - 3.
+To provide a unique range of particle accelerator facilities that enable research at the - 3.
 To unite people from all over the world to push the frontiers of science and technology, for the benefit of all; - 4.
 To train new generations of physicists, engineers and technicians, and engage all citizens in research and in the values of science.